alvinj/LearnFunctionalProgrammingBook/README.md

-# Almost Functional Programming (Book)
+# Learn Functional Programming Without Fear (Book)

-This is the repository for my book, “(Almost) Functional Programming.”
+This is the repository for my book, “(Learn Functional Programming Without Fear.”